Settorezero/Arlok/arduino/bluetooth/readme.md

 - The `AT` command mode baud rate of the HC-05 is **38400** while the normal mode works at **9600**.
 The HC-06 works always at **9600**
 - HC-05 responds `OK` after sending `AT` string in AT mode for indicating the module is in AT mode, HC-06 does not respond to the simple `AT` string but requires full commands
 - On HC-05, for setting the module name you must use `AT+NAME=[name]` while HC-06 don't want the `=` symbol: `AT+NAME[name]`
-- HC-05 module has a button on the board, HC-06 don't have a button.
+- Usually HC-05 module has a button on the board for entering the AT mode, HC-06 don't have a button.
+- HC-05 can work in Master or Slave mode (=default) giving an AT command, HC-06 is hardwired in slave mode.
+For ARLOK only slave mode is used, so you can use both modules.

 ### <a name="changename"></a> Changing the Bluetooth module name